Scags/TF2Classic-Tools/README.md

-# TF2Classic-Tools
+# PF2-Tools
-Basic tools for TF2Classic dedicated server development
+Basic tools for Pre-Fortress 2 dedicated server development

 Also comes with base SourceMod gamedata.